 I define myself as a landscape biogeochemist and am deeply interested in element transport and fate, as well as the consequences for global health and environmental conservation.
-I am currently a postdoctoral researcher working with Dr. Whendee Silver to examine the biogeochemistry of soils.
-My research compares soil properties at six sites across the Critical Zone Network in Arizona, California, Idaho, New Mexico, Puerto Rico, and South Carolina.
+I was a postdoctoral researcher working with Dr. Whendee Silver to examine the biogeochemistry of soils.
+My research compared soil properties at six sites across the Critical Zone Network in Arizona, California, Idaho, New Mexico, Puerto Rico, and South Carolina.

 I earned my Bachelor’s at Colgate University in biochemistry.
 I earned my Master’s at Syracuse University, where I studied temporal and spatial patterns of mercury in lakes and forests of the Adirondack Mountains.
 I earned my PhD at Duke University, where I studied the transport and fate of mercury from mountaintop mining of coal in West Virginia and artisanal and small-scale gold mining in Peru and Senegal to determine how geochemical and landscape properties influence these processes.
 I also evaluated evidence for the interaction of mercury and selenium within sediment, water, and the base of the food web.

 I am passionate about increasing opportunities for underrepresented groups in STEM. co-founded and co-direct a two-week science backpacking summer program for high school students who identify as female or gender non-conforming from backgrounds underrepresented in STEM.
 Through this program (Girls on outdoor Adventure for Leadership and Science, GALS) based in North Carolina with partner programs established throughout the country, I hope to inspire high school students to pursue STEM and to develop as leaders.